About registering x-ray & mammography equipment

 What happens if an Authorized Radiation Health Inspection Agency says our facility equipment is non-compliant?

 If your equipment is non-compliant, it must not be used.
 We put a stop on your equipment registration/re-certification until the Authorized Radiation Health Inspection Agency notifies us that your facility and/or equipment is compliant.

 What happens if equipment is not re-certified by the expiry date on the certificate?

 Owners can contact the CPSA prior to the expiration date to request a one-time only 60 day extension.
 If equipment is not re-certified, the equipment will not be registered and operation would be in direct contravention of the OHS Act and the Government of Alberta Radiation Program.
 Contraventions are escalated to the Radiation Program, Occupational Health and Safety Program Delivery Branch, Government of Alberta and are subject to investigation.

 What types of facilities are eligible to register X-ray equipment with CPSA?

-Medical imaging facilities, podiatry offices, the Office of the Medical Examiner, and both Alberta technical colleges register their equipment with CPSA.
+Medical imaging facilities, public dental facilities, podiatry offices, the Office of the Medical Examiner, and both Alberta technical colleges register their equipment with CPSA.

 Toll-free: 1-800-561-3899 (in Canada)